shim1998/shim1998/README.md

-### ./hello 👋
+### ./hello
 I am currently working as a Software Developer with experience in ML.
-I am more focused on the deploying and serving of ML models.
+I am more focused on deploying and serving ML models and the nuances behind them.

+### ./what i do
+I make random bots over on Discord and add them over here.
 Absolutely love Rust and CPP language at the moment 🖤.

 <!--